frostcone/magmaguy.com/wiki/en/elitemobs/faq.md

 `location2: your_world_here,0.5,64,0.5,0,0`
 and change the values to your preferred location.

+Remember to do `/em reload` for the changes to take effect.

 ### How can I unbind items?

 The only way to remove soulbound from items is to use Unbind Scrolls.
 Read more about